• Skip to primary navigation

 How long does the cake last?
 It doesn’t last long in my house!
 But if you have leftover coffee cake, store it in a sealed container or zip-top bag for up to four days on your countertop.

-Where can I find Lorraine’s Flour?
-Lorraine’s Gluten Free is a small business based in Maine founded by Lorraine Fagela, a long-term gluten-free baker who also follows a strict gluten-free diet.
+Where can I find Hand + Heart Flour?
+Hand + Heart is formerly known as Lorraine’s Gluten Free.
+It’s a small business based in Maine founded by Lorraine Fagela, a long-term gluten-free baker who also follows a strict gluten-free diet.
 You can find the exact All Purpose Gluten Free Flour on her website, along with other great gluten-free mixes and flour blends.
 The flour is not available on Amazon or in stores.

 Gluten-Free Coffee Cake